Hansip

-Hansip (Pertahanan Sipil) was a type of local security officers of an administrative village in Indonesia.
-Based on Presidential Decree No. 55/ 1972, Hansip was part of the defense and security component in Total Defense and Security System.
+Linmas (Perlindungan Masyarakat) was a type of local security officers of an administrative village in Indonesia.
+Based on Presidential Decree No. 55/ 1972, Linmas was part of the defence and security component in Total Defence and Security System.

 Hansip was disbanded in 2014 by the Presidential Regulation No. 88/2014.
 One of the reasons of this retraction is related to government regulation No. 6/2010.
 Its tasks and functions is currently conducted by the municipal police, locally known as Satuan Polisi Pamong Praja.

 In Bali

 Hansip works in coordination with other groups - the police and pecalang (in the case of Bali), the latter being redirected from more mundane tasks like traffic direction to extra policing of large events.